 Every fall, we host our Women in Engineering (WIE) open house to meet the female engineers who take the helm in and out of our classrooms.

-Click HERE to register for the Fall 2018 Women in Engineering Open House:
+Registration for the Fall 2019 Women in Engineering Open House coming soon.

 Tentative Schedule of Events: